 In the next couple of days, I will share more of my thoughts with you about this book and study guide, but in the meantime if you want to compare the original translation with mine.

-For my new book release, I’ve worked with Amazon to lower the e-book price to only $2.99 for the next several days!
-That’s 50% off the regular price!
+The e-book is only $5.99 on Amazon!
 However, if you prefer a print book, we have that too.
 So, whether you’ve read the book, tried to read it like me, or never heard of it, I’m challenging you to give this new version a shot.
 I promise it will be well worth your time!